Latest Rosneft sanctions ratchet up U.S. threats for foreign firms dealing with Venezuela

 Already, global commodity trader Trafigura Group has said it would comply with U.S. sanctions on Rosneft Trading.

-India’s Reliance Industries, the second largest buyer of Venezuelan crude, said it would continue talks with Washington to ensure its purchases were compliant with sanctions.
+India’s Reliance Industries (RELI.NS), the second largest buyer of Venezuelan crude, said it would continue talks with Washington to ensure its purchases were compliant with sanctions.
 Another Indian customer, Nayara Energy, said it complies with applicable sanctions.

 To be sure, Rosneft could try to use other, non-sanctioned entities to continue its dealings with Venezuela.
 TNK Trading International, another Rosneft subsidiary, also regularly lifts crude directly from Venezuelan ports, according to internal PDVSA documents seen by Reuters.